meet-bhagdev/frameworksandorms/installlaravelmac.md

             }
         }

-     Edit the database.config file and then from your project directory run a migration
+     Run a migration to create the necessary tables in your database

         php artisan migrate